Anushka25Sinha/ShopSphere/README.md

-# StoreSphere
+# ShopSphere

 An Advanced Ecommerce Backend Built with Django 5 and Django REST Framework

 ## About the Project

-Storefront is a robust and scalable ecommerce backend designed to handle a variety of ecommerce functionalities.
+shopsphere is a robust and scalable ecommerce backend designed to handle a variety of ecommerce functionalities.
 It supports managing collections, products, customers, addresses, orders, carts, and reviews.
 The system also includes user authentication with JWT, permissions-based actions, and a customized admin interface using Jazzmin.

 ## Features